-Health Science Education Department Immunization & Nursing Program Requirements 2019-2020
+Health Science Education Department Immunization & Nursing Program Requirements Health Maintenance Policies 2020-2021

 Students are required to follow the Immunization & Nursing Program Requirements that are found in this document, as well as presented at Health Maintenance Meetings.
 These meetings take place with the Coordinator of Health Science Education upon admittance to the Nursing program at RVCC, and will do so yearly after.
+Requirements are subject to change.

 All nursing students, 1st year, 2nd year, Nursing Seminar, and PNAD's will make a class registration appointment with the Coordinator of Health Science Education, nadine.larson@raritanval.edu once ALL health maintenance requirements are complete and uploaded to the online student health document tracking account with Sentry MD.
 Each student must receive an email confirmation from Sentry MD before emailing the Coordinator of HSE for a class registration appointment.
-Students should forward the email from Sentry MD to Nadine.larson@raritanval.edu to show evidence that health maintenance and program requirements for the 2019-2020 academic year have been completed.
+Students should forward the email from Sentry MD to Nadine.larson@raritanval.edu to show evidence that health maintenance and program requirements for the 2020-2021 academic year have been completed.
 In the body of this email students can include a few dates and times of suggested class registration appointment.
 No paper documents will be dropped off, emailed or faxed to the Coordinator of Health Science Education- they all will be uploaded to the Sentry MD student account.

-Students are not eligible to register for Summer 2019, Fall 2019, and Spring 2020 nursing classes without all health maintenance and nursing program requirements (this includes degree requirements) being up to date, as well as having all the documents respectively uploaded and verified as complete by Sentry MD.
+Students are not eligible to register for Summer 2020, Fall 2020, and Spring 2021 nursing classes without all health maintenance and nursing program requirements (this includes degree requirements) being up to date, as well as having all the documents respectively uploaded and verified as complete by Sentry MD.